Acezorey/Acezorey.github.io/projects/manoa-bird-watch.md

   - PostgreSQL
   - Next.js
   - Vercel
-summary: "Web based application for users to store and share bird watching photos"
+summary: "Web based application for users to store and share bird watching photos in and around Manoa"
 ---

 ## Overview